-- CHRIS.
-Oh, um, I'm not here to eat- - EDDIE.
-Then what'd you come to a diner for? - CHRIS.
-Well, actually, I- (holds up her hand as SHEILA rushes by.) - SHEILA.
+CHRIS.
+Oh, um, I'm not here to eat-

+SHEILA.
 I'll be by with coffee in a minute, darlin'.
-Just pop a squat. - CHRIS.
-I really just need to talk to the owner. - FRANK.
-Good luck with that.
-The owner of the Whistle Stop hasn't set foot in here for years. - EDDIE.
-Yeah.
+Just pop a squat.

+CHRIS.
+I really just need to talk to the owner.

+FRANK.
+The owner of the Whistle Stop hasn't set foot in here for years.
 It's Sheila that runs the place.
-(Indicates SHEILA.) - FRANK.
-And she does a darned fine job of it, if I do say so myself.

-EDDIE.
-Got that right.

-(SHEILA rushes by CHRIS again.)
+(Indicates SHEILA.)